ekocbiyik/multithread-queue/README.md

-# multithrad-queue
+# multithread-queue
-multithrad tasks with BlockingDeque
+multithread tasks with BlockingDeque